 RESPONSIBILITIES & PROJECTS: The Director’s Intern will:

-- Research SIB-appropriate social issue areas, intervention-based programs and non-profit service providers to support Advisory and Social Investment projects
+- Research social issue areas, intervention-based programs and non-profit service providers to support Advisory and Social Investment projects

 - Perform additional tasks as assigned

 The internship will be an opportunity for students to develop professional skills while learning about impact investing, intervention-based programs, and communications strategy.
 In addition to working side by side with the entire Social Finance team, the Intern will have the opportunity to attend educational meetings with potential partners and firm stakeholders.